wisskirchenj/recipe-server/README.md

 Implemented in the <b>Spring Security for Java Backend Developer</b> Track of hyperskill.org's JetBrain Academy.<br>
 https://hyperskill.org/projects/180

-Project goal (or rather my interpretation of it) is to implement a Spring boot recipe application with Spring Security and persisting into an H2 database.
+Project goal is to implement a Spring boot recipe application with Spring Security and persisting into an H2 database.

 ## Technology / External Libraries